 Make Egg Rolls too!

-When the shrimp fried rice will be the side, then definitely this grilled teriyaki salmon will blow your mind!
+When the shrimp fried rice is on the side, then this Grilled Teriyaki Salmon will definitely blow your mind!

 Shrimp Fried Rice